Will Kirk: Television work

 Kirk first appeared on television in 2013 on Channel 4's The French Collection.
 He also appeared on the BBC's What To Buy and Why, but he became well known when he started to appear on The Repair Shop in 2017.

 In October 2020, Kirk became a presenter on the BBC's new show Morning Live giving DIY advice.

 In May 2021, Kirk was paired with fellow Repair Shop presenter Jay Blades on a celebrity special edition of Strike It Lucky.

 In August 2021, Kirk was a participant on BBC's Celebrity MasterChef, but was the first competitor to leave, on the first day, after serving duck breast and sweet potato mash with tender stem broccoli and a red wine jus, but with raw duck, for the "Dinner Party Challenge".

-From 31 October 2022 Kirk presented a new series titled The Travelling Auctioneers', with Christina Trevanion, airing every weekday for three weeks.
+From 31 October 2022, Kirk presented a new series titled The Travelling Auctioneers; he cohosted the series with Christina Trevanion.
+The series aired each weekday for three weeks.
+For the second series, he was replaced by a new team consisting of JJ Chalmers, Izzie Balmer and Robin Johnson.

 Personal life

-Kirk married Polly Snowdon, an educational psychologist, on 7 August 2021, at the Kings Head Hotel in Cirencester having had to cancel previous plans to marry in August 2020 due to the COVID-19 pandemic.
+Kirk married Polly Snowdon, an educational psychologist, on 7 August 2021, at the Kings Head Hotel in Cirencester, having had to cancel previous plans to marry in August 2020 due to the COVID-19 pandemic.
 They have a daughter, born in July 2022.
+A son was born in October 2024.